Computing Equilibria in Games with Stochastic Action Sets: Abstract

 \section{Abstract}

 The study of learning in games typically assumes that each player always has access to all of their actions.
-However, in many practical scenarios, arbitrary restrictions induced by exogenous stochasticity might be placed on a player's action set.
+However, in many practical scenarios, players' available actions might be restricted due to exogenous stochasticity.
 To model this setting, for a game $\mathcal{G}_{\mathrm{orig}}$ with action set $A_i$ for each player $i$, we introduce the corresponding Game with Stochastic Action Sets (GSAS) which is parametrized by a probability distribution over the players' set of possible action subsets $\mathcal{S}_i \subseteq 2^{\vert A_i\vert}\backslash\{\varnothing\}$.
-In a GSAS, players' strategies and Nash equilibria (NE) admit prohibitively large representations, thus existing algorithms for NE computation scale poorly.
-Under the assumption that action availabilities are independent between players, we show that NE in two-player zero-sum (2p0s) GSAS can be compactly represented by a vector of size $\vert A_i\vert$, overcoming naive exponential sized representation of equilibria.
-Computationally, we introduce an efficient approach based on \textit{sleeping} internal regret minimization and show that it converges to approximate NE in 2p0s-GSAS at a rate $O(\sqrt{\log\vert A_i\vert/T})$ with appropriate choice of stepsizes, avoiding the exponential blow-up of game-dependent constants.
+In a GSAS, players' strategies and Nash equilibria (NE) admit prohibitively large representations, and existing algorithms for NE computation scale poorly.
+Under the assumption that action availabilities are independent between players, we show that NE in two-player zero-sum (2p0s) GSAS can be compactly represented by a vector of size $\vert A_i\vert$, overcoming the naïve exponential-sized representation.
+Computationally, we introduce an efficient algorithm called SI-MWU that minimizes \textit{sleeping} internal regret, converging to NE with high probability in 2p0s-GSAS with rate $O(\sqrt{\log\vert A_i\vert/T})$.
+Finally, using the SI-MWU iterates, we develop a procedure based on stochastic approximation to recover compactly represented NE.